ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 If you use a logical volume to deploy filestore, the value that you pass in the command *must* be of the format ``volume_group/logical_volume_name``.
-Since logical volume names are not enforced for uniqueness, using this format is meant to guard against accidentally choosing the wrong volume (and clobbering its data).
+Since logical volume names are not enforced for uniqueness, using this format is an important safeguard against accidentally choosing the wrong volume (and clobbering its data).

 If you use a partition to deploy filestore, the partition *must* contain a ``PARTUUID`` that can be discovered by ``blkid``.
 This ensures that the